Poincare: Recommending Publication Venues via Treatment Effect Estimation: Experiments

 \subsection{Interpretability}

 In this section, we investigate the interpretability of \textsc{Poincare} via assessing the coefficients of the base learners $\hat{\mu}_t$.
 The larger coefficients of $\hat{\mu}_t$ indicate the importance of the topic for making a significant influence in venue $t$.
 Figure \ref{fig: interpretability} shows word clouds\footnote{\url{https://github.com/amueller/word_cloud}} with weights being the coefficients of the base learners of \textsc{Poincare} trained with the dblp dataset.
-Larger images are shown in the appendix for visibility.
 First, we can see that ``deep learning'' and ``deep neural networks'' have high importance in all conferences.
 This indicates that deep learning papers tend to gain many citations in all conferences.
 Secondly, we can also see that different conferences focus on different topics.
 For example, ``scalability'' is preferred in KDD ((c) bottom center).
 This is reasonable because extremely large data are often used in the data mining community. ``Network architecture'' ((e) top center) and ``architecture'' ((e) bottom center) are preferred in ICML.
 This indicates that proposing a new architecture of neural networks is influential in the ICML community.
-We can also see that social media-related topics such as ``Social media'' ((b) bottom center, (a) bottom center) and ``Social network'' ((a) top center) have high impact in the artificial intelligence conferences.
-Sentiment analysis in Twitter \cite{you015robust} and estimating the demographics of social media \cite{culotta2015predicting} are examples of these topics.
-These papers are considered influential because many researchers in other fields, such as NLP researchers and physiologists, read AAAI and IJCAI papers, and they use and cite the methods introduced in AI conferences.
-We can validate such a tendency by enumerating papers that cite these papers.
-The interpretability of \textsc{Poincare} is reinforced by such post-hoc analysis.
+We can also see that social media-related topics such as ``Social media'' ((b) bottom center, (a) bottom center) and ``Social network'' ((a) top center) have a high impact in artificial intelligence conferences.
+Sentiment analysis in Twitter \citep{you015robust} and estimating the demographics of social media \citep{culotta2015predicting} are examples of these topics.
+These papers are considered to be influential because many researchers in other fields, such as natural language processing researchers and physiologists, read AAAI and IJCAI papers, and they use and cite the methods introduced in artificial intelligence conferences.
+We can validate such a tendency by enumerating papers that actually cite these papers.
+The interpretability of \textsc{Poincare} is reinforced by such post hoc analysis.
 In addition to the benefits in decision making, the variety of important topics in different conferences indicates the different laws of outcomes in different venues, and it supports the choice of the T-learner over the S-learner.